My approach

 Attention to the small details

-Routines, sensitivities, movement patterns, and preferences matter.
-These details guide recommendations and shape care that feels considered and individual.
+Routines, preferences, movement patterns, and sensitivities guide recommendations and shape care that feels truly individual.

 Clear, supportive guidance

-Understanding not just what to do, but why, helps families feel confident.
-Guidance is shared calmly and designed to fit comfortably into everyday life.
+Understanding not just what to do, but why, helps families feel confident and supported in everyday care decisions.

 Consistency over time